 If you didn’t follow the UCF Knights’ story in 2017 (most people didn’t until late in the season), you didn’t know anything about Shaquem Griffin.
 One of the best players in the country helped lead UCF to a “national championship” and then stunned everyone at the NFL Combine.

-His story of only having one hand was the headline, but his results gave us plenty to talk about as well.
-At 227 pounds, he ran a 4.38 40-yard dash (the fastest speed for a linebacker in the history of the Combine) and put up 20 reps on the bench press with a prosthetic attached to his arm.
-His NFL career has been mostly spent on special teams, but he gave us some memories that we won’t forget.
+Griffin’s story of only having one hand was the headline, but his results gave us plenty to talk about as well.
+At 227 pounds, Griffin ran a 4.38 40-yard dash (fastest speed for a linebacker in the Combine’s history) and put up 20 reps on the bench press with a prosthetic attached to his arm.

 RB Saquon Barkley | 2018